UCI-CARL/CARLsim4/projects/README.md

 Suppose we wanted to understand how different representative cell types in area CA3 were involved in pattern storage and completion.
 One way we could approach this is by using the cell types involved in the [archetype network](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc/projects/synchronous/ca3_snn_GPU_02_16_20_HC_IM_archetype) with a population of dentate gyrus granule cells as external input to the network.
 The following code will walk through how to create and simulate such a network and the scenario of pattern storage and completion.
 A directory containing the code to run this example can be found [here](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion).

 1. Declare groups for each representative neuron type, along with Izhikevich parameter sets, how they connect to other representative neuron types, and their short-term plasticity rules.
-Additionally we set the max synaptic weight to 5 nS for each connection type:
+Additionally we set the max synaptic weight to 5 nS for each connection type (more details can be found [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/generateCONFIGStateSTP.h)):

 ```
 int CA3_Basket = sim.createGroup("CA3_Basket", 3089,